prometheus/docs/content/docs/querying/basics.md

 ## Operators

 Prometheus supports many binary and aggregation operators.
-These are described in detail in the [[Expression Language Operators] page.
+These are described in detail in the [expression language operators](/docs/querying/operators) page.

 ## Functions

 Prometheus supports several functions to operate on data.
-These are described in detail in the [[Expression Language Functions]] page.
+These are described in detail in the [expression language functions](/docs/querying/functions) page.

 ## Gotchas

-TODO:
-* staleness and interpolation
+TODO: explain staleness and inerpolation

-* ...
+TODO: explain avoiding slow queries